15+ min read

-With new coronavirus-driven behavioral changes, there are new and random factors that investors aren’t prepared for (for example: the success of a face-to-face business vs. online businesses.)
-Now, investors can’t do a simple screening and invest in traditional stocks, because there is a lot more homework needed to review how Household, Corporate, and Government behavioral changes will impact certain stocks.\
+With new coronavirus-driven behavioral changes, there are new and random factors that investors aren’t prepared for (for example the success of a face-to-face business vs. online businesses.)
+Now, investors can’t do a simple screening and invest in traditional stocks, because there is a lot more homework needed to review how Household, Corporate, and Government behavioral changes will impact certain stocks.

 Consumption is a Huge Factor… Particularly for Those 65+

 One of the biggest challenges of quantifying recovery comes from the Household sector, primarily because huge populations are likely to stay home.
-If the virus results in older people staying home until a vaccine is created, for example, that will change the consumption patterns for older individuals.
+If the virus results in older people staying home until a vaccine are created, for example, that will change the consumption patterns for older individuals.

 In the United States, people over the age of 65 account for 20% of consumer spending, while consumers 55 and older account for more than 40%.
 These populations are essential to return to normalcy–and, if they aren’t going out to shop for goods, or going to restaurants, there will be a significant impact on recovery.